mohamiii/monday.ir/Back-end/README.md

-Back-end for project with django and RSET API
+Back-end with django and RSET API.